CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 \mathrm{logit}[I_i(0)] \sim \mathrm{Normal}(\mathrm{logit}[I(0)], \sigma_{i0})
 $$

-### Wastewater
+### Viral genome concentration in wastewater

-We model site-specific wastewater viral concentrations $C_i(t)$ independently for each site $i$ using the same model as described in [the wastewater component](#wastewater-viral-concentration-component)
+We model site-specific viral genome concentrations in wastewater $C_i(t)$ independently for each site $i$ using the same model as described in [the wastewater component](#wastewater-viral-concentration-component)

-Wastewater measurements can vary between sites, and even within a site through time, because of differences in sample collection and lab processing methods.
+Genome concentration measurements can vary between sites, and even within a site through time, because of differences in sample collection and lab processing methods.
 To account for this variability, we add a scaling term $M_{ij}$ and a variablity term $\sigma_{cij}$ that vary across sites $i$ and also within sites across labs $j$:

 $$\log[c_{ijt}] \sim \mathrm{Normal}(\log[M_{ij} C_i(t)], \sigma_{cij})$$